An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Using the Empirical Bayes Model in Zero-Sum Game Settings

 A strategy $\piA$ ($\piB$) for player A (B) is a rule telling him where in ${\cal A}$ he should target his next dart as a function of the current state $\bs$.
 Let $\JpiApib (\bs)$ be the probability that player A wins the leg when A and B play strategies $\piA$ and $\piB$, respectively, given the current state of the leg is $\bs$.
 The min-max and max-min values of the game are then defined to be

 It can be shown that $\underline{J}(\bs) = \overline{J}(\bs) =: J^*(\bs)$ and that there exist strategies $\piA^*$ and $\piB^*$ satisfying

-It follows from (\ref{eq:EquilZSG1}) that $\piA^*$ and $\piB^*$ are optimal or Nash equilibrium strategies for A and B, respectively, and we say $J^*(\bs)$ is the equilibrium value of the game starting from state $\bs$.
+It follows from (\ref{eq:EquilZSG1}) that $\piA^*$ and $\piB^*$ are optimal or Nash equilibrium strategies for A and B, respectively, and we say $J^*(\bs)$ is the equilibrium value of the game starting from state $\bs$. $J^*(\bs)$ is the probability that player A wins the leg given both A and B play their optimal / Nash equilibrium strategies.
 Let $\VA(\bs)$ denote player A's best-response (BR) value function to player B's strategy $\piB$ for arbitrary states $\bs \in {\cal S}_{\mbox{ ZSG}}$.
 Then, player A's BR problem can be formulated as

 where $\bs_1 := (501,501,\text{A},3,0)$ is the initial\footnote{For ease of exposition, we assume A is first to throw in the leg.} state of the game.
-Problem (\ref{eq:BR-PRobForm1}) is a so-called stochastic shortest path problem and standard DP techniques can be used to show that it has a unique solution.
+Problem (\ref{eq:BR-PRobForm1}) is a so-called stochastic shortest-path problem and standard DP techniques can be used to show that it has a unique solution.
 The optimal solution / Nash equilibrium for the game can be found by repeatedly solving A's and B's BR problems until convergence occurs.
-Convergence is guaranteed and typically occurs within just 2 to 3 BR iterations if one player's initial strategy is the optimal strategy\footnote{This initial strategy takes no account of the opponent's score and is easy to compute via DP methods.} that minimizes the number of turns required to check out.
+Convergence is guaranteed and typically occurs within just 2 to 3 BR iterations if one player's initial strategy is the optimal strategy\footnote{This initial strategy takes no account of the opponent's score and can be computed via DP methods.} that minimizes the number of turns required to check out.

-Given the optimal strategies $\piA^*$ and $\piB^*$, and A's equilibrium win probability $J^*(\bs_1)$, it is straightforward to compute $\PA(N)$, the equilibrium probability that A wins an $N$-leg match assuming A starts the first leg.
-Specifically, let $V$ denote the number of legs that A wins out of $N$ legs in total where A starts the first leg and the players then alternate in starting legs.
-If we let $\VVA$ and $\VVB$ denote the number of legs won by A that were started by A and B, respectively, then we have $V = \VVA+\VVB$.
-As a typical darts match has an odd number of legs, we can assume $N=2K+1$ so that a player needs to win at least $K+1$ legs to win the match.
-A simple conditioning argument then implies
+Given the optimal strategies $\piA^*$ and $\piB^*$, and A's equilibrium win-probability $J^*(\bs_1)$, it is straightforward to compute $\PA(N)$, the equilibrium probability that A wins an $N$-leg match against B. Specifically, we assume that in the match A starts the first leg, and then two players alternate in starting legs, e.g. B starts the second leg, A starts the third leg, etc. let $\VVA$ and $\VVB$ denote the numbers of legs won by A that are started by A and B, respectively.
+As a typical darts match has an odd number of legs, we can assume $N=2K+1$ so that A needs to win at least $K+1$ legs (i.e. $\VVA+\VVB \ge K+1$) to win that match.
+A simple convolution calculation then yields

 which is easily calculated since $\VVA \sim \mbox{Bin}(K+1,\pA^*)$ and $\VVB \sim \mbox{Bin}(K,\pB^*)$ where $\pA^* = J^*(\bs_1)$ and $\pB^*$ is the equilibrium probability of A winning a leg given that B starts it.